-The Dumbbell Bench Press - APrincipal Compound Exercise
+The Dumbbell Bench Press is a Principal Compound Exercise

-The Dumbbell Bench Press is basic principal exercise that can place greater absolute intensity on muscles exercised relative to auxiliary exercises.
-Because the Dumbbell Bench Press movement is a compound movement (An exercise that involves two or more joint movements) it is a great chest exercise for developing both mass and strength; which is why it is a favorite chest exercise by many.
+The Dumbbell Bench Press is a basic compound exercise that places higher absolute intensity on your chest and shoulders relative to barbell bench press.
+Because the Dumbbell Bench Press movement is a compound movement (An lift that involves two or more joints), it is a great chest exercise for developing both mass and strength; which is why it is a favorite chest exercise by many.